Truncated Wigner method for Bose gases: Introduction

-We address different approximations in synthesization of quantum and thermal noise in the initial state.
+In this Chapter we briefly summarise the TWA method, before addressing different approximations in synthesization of quantum and thermal noise in the initial state.
 We start with a simple uniform system and phonon excitations within the Bogoliubov approximation.
-These are extended to non-uniform systems and situations where the back-action of the excited-state correlations on the ground-state atoms is included in self-consistent methods.
+These are extended to non-uniform systems and situations where the back-action of the excited-state correlations on the ground-state atoms is included in a self-consistent manner.
 A particular problem of analyzing non-equilibrium quantum dynamics in TWA, related to symmetric operator-ordering of the Wigner distributions is addressed by providing a numerically practical projection technique.

+Applications of the approaches presented here include the studies of dissipative non-equilibrium systems both with and without an optical lattice, such as the fragmentation of a BEC by ramping on an optical lattice \cite{isella_ruostekoski_05,isella_ruostekoski_06,gross_esteve_11}, dissipative atom transport \cite{ruostekoski_isella_05}, dynamically unstable lattice dynamics \cite{shrestha_javanainen_09}, and dark solitons \cite{martin_ruostekoski_10a,martin_ruostekoski_10b}, some of which are discussed in Sec. \ref{ruostekoski_app}.